 You can buy foul in a can, or make it from scratch using dried fava beans.
 For this fava beans recipe, I use a can.

-How Do You Eat Ful Medames Normally?
+How To Eat Ful Medames

 In the Middle East, ful medames is a very common breakfast, but it varies slightly from country to country.
 For example, Lebanese foul has mashed garlic and Egyptian foul has ground cumin.